rks-031/browser-locker-extension/README.md

 11. _On the password authentication page, you will see a heading "Password Authentication" and a message "Please enter your password to unlock."_

-12. _There will be an input field of type password with the id "passwordInput" where you can enter the password to unlock the browser._
+12. _There will be an input field of type password where you can enter the password to unlock the browser._

-13. _Below the password input field, there will be a button with the id "unlockBtn" and the text "Unlock Browser."_
+13. _Below the password input field, there will be a button "Unlock Browser."_

 14. _Enter your password in the input field and click on the "Unlock Browser" button._